krokettenkoal/khkh_xldM/README.md

 Fork of [kenjiuno](https://gitlab.com/kenjiuno)'s [KH2 MDLX tools](https://gitlab.com/kenjiuno/khkh_xldM) including various fixes and features.

 ## Introduction
 The main purpose of this fork is to provide a working library for exporting `ASET` animation files from *MDLX*/*MSET* file pairs.
-This is done by porting the original (fixed) **[khkh_xldMii_revel8n](khkh_xldMii_revel8n)** tool into a .NET 6 library, removing all Windows Forms dependencies. ~~However, at the moment, this dependency is not fully removed, but simply outsourced.
-A Windows Forms App is still needed to call methods from this library, as [SlimDX](https://github.com/mrvux/SlimDX) requires a `ControlHandle` reference to work.
-This restriction is planned to be eliminated as soon as possible.~~
+This is done by porting the original (fixed) **[khkh_xldMii_revel8n](khkh_xldMii_revel8n)** tool into a .NET 6 library, removing all Windows Forms dependencies.

 ## Installing/building
 Currently, there are no pre-built releases for download as further testing needs to be done.
-The library ships with all dependencies, including SlimDX, so you should be able to build (working) projects yourself.
+The library ships with all legacy dependencies, including SlimDX, so you should be able to build (working) projects yourself.
+Package dependencies, such as *SharpDX* or *System.Drawing.Common*, need to be installed via NuGet.

 ## API
 The main functionality of this library is provided by the [`MdlxConvert`](mdlx2aset/MdlxConvert.cs) class.
 The following list describes the most important methods in a brief manner: